 Section 4 The duties of the Membership Engagement Chair shall be as follows: To have a tentative schedule of hands-on events and fundraising events by the start of each semester, organize and run three hands-on or fundraising events for the Organization’s members and coordinate with the Publicity Chair for advertising events.
 Hands-on events should be open to any students of the university.
 Non dues-paying members are subject to an additional fee at the discretion of the Executive Board to assist in covering costs of the event.
 Fundraising activities and opportunities for the Organization’s members should be organized by the Membership Enagement Chair to raise funds for the use of the Organization and Executive Board approved organizations.
 T-shirt sales should be included as one of the events held during the fall semester in collaboration with the Publicity Chair.
 The Chair is also responsible for obtaining sponsors for the club, whose logos may be placed on the T-shirt and website.

 Section 5 The primary duty of the Mental Health Chair shall be to consistently promote and actively improve PVMA mental health and wellness.
 The Mental Health Chair shall arrange at least three social events or retreats per semester to encourage wellness and community within the Organization.
 Points will be awarded to general body members for attending these events.
 Additionally, the Mental Health Chair must organize at least two interactive wellness projects to be distributed before or after General Body Meetings.
 It is heavily suggested that the chair be REACH certified.
-The Mental Health Chair should advocate for mental health by putting on at least one general body meeting per year with the help of the Program Coordinator, send motivational messages to the health and wellness and/or general body group messages, and make CFAES and university mental health resources known..
+The Mental Health Chair should advocate for mental health by putting on at least one general body meeting per year with the help of the Program Coordinator, send motivational messages to the health and wellness and/or general body group messages, and make CFAES and university mental health resources known.
 The Mental Health Chair must also connect with the Publicity Chair to post information about mental health and upcoming mental health events.
 National Mental Health Awareness Month in May and National Mental Health Awareness Day on October 10th should be acknowledged.

 Section 6 The duties of the Diversity and Inclusion Chair shall be as follows: To promote and improve PVMA diversity through overseeing diversity and inclusion committee meetings and to serve as a liaison between the PVMA executive board and the committee.
 The Diversity and Inclusion chair shall put on committee meetings biweekly throughout the academic year, as well as work with the committee and Program Coordinator to plan at least one additional PVMA General Body meeting centered around diversity in the veterinary field.
 In order to ensure that different backgrounds and perspectives on veterinary medicine are represented, the Diversity and Inclusion Chair should work with the Program Coordinator to find diverse speakers for general body meetings when able.
 To increase and bring awareness to the need for diversity within the veterinary field, the Diversity and Inclusion Chair should use means such as outreach programs, distribution of flyers, and/or diverse panel meetings.
 The Chair will work together with the Publicity Chair to make general body meetings available to regional campus students, including working with the ATI Pre-Veterinary Club to share meeting links with them in a timely manner.